 Frequently Asked Questions about Prescription Motorcycle Glasses

-Motorcycle glasses frames with removable eye seals are far and away one of the best developments in eyewear for motorcycling.
+Motorcycle glasses with removable eye seals are far and away one of the best developments in eyewear for motorcycling.
 For high speed, long distance rides you can keep the eye seal installed and experience superior comfort in your eyes and longer time in the saddle without getting worn out.
-When you are just riding around town you can take the seal out.
-It is all about achieving maximum comfort to increase awareness.
-Chances are that if you are squinting and thinking about keeping your glasses from blowing off, you are not fully aware of your surroundings.
+When you are just riding between stop lights you can remove most of these foam air seals.
+If you're comfortable, you will be more aware of your surroundings.
+Squinting or blinking to keep your eyes moisturized is an unnecessary distraction.

 Finding the right motorcycle eyewear will make riding safer and more enjoyable.
 It requires a little information, and a little time.
 We can give you the information.
 You have to get off your bike for a few minutes and make the time.
 If you have any questions, call us.
 We are happy to help or offer suggestions.